mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/pg_cron.html.md

 ## <a id="topic_using"></a>Using the pg_cron Module

-You use the `pg_cron` module to schedule cron jobs in your default database.
-The following example deletes old database data every Saturday at 3:30am (GMT):
+Use the user-defined functions (UDFs) under the `cron` schema to schedule cron jobs in your default database.
+For example, configure a job that deletes old database data every Saturday at 3:30am (GMT):

 ```
 SELECT cron.schedule('30 3 * * 6', $$DELETE FROM events WHERE event_time < now() - interval '1 week'$$);